zainababubakar/Markdown-Template/Codes.md

-The <NAME of the API> API uses the following HTTP codes:
+The <NAME of the API> API uses the following HTTP and Response codes:

 ### HTTP Codes